Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = WIP 4.6.5 =
+- Reworked the main cart function to use a class instead of PHP session.
+This is part of a series of improvements that we are making to the plugin.
-- Removed the usage of PHP session.
+- Optimized the saving of the cart to the order post meta.

 = 4.6.4 =
 - The CSV export now directly streams the CSV file to the browser so you can save/download the exported orders data directly to your PC.